 It is better to use Tor over VPN instead of VPN over Tor.
-Make sure you choose a reliable VPN provider that works efficiently with the Tor browser to enhance your Online Privacy.
+Ensure you choose a reliable VPN provider that works efficiently with the Tor browser to enhance your Online Privacy.

 3. Use Bridges

 Network administrators ban the Tor traffic by blocking the entry nodes through their systems.
 You can connect to a bridge to get around these restrictions.
-They look like regular traffic and don't reveal that you are connected to the Tor browser.
-Also, there is no complete list of bridges, so even if the ISP filters the connection to know the Tor relays, they can't block them.
+They look like regular traffic and don’t reveal your connection to the Tor browser.
+Also, there is no complete list of bridges, so even if the ISP filters the connection to know the Tor relays, they can’t block them.
 In this way, they add an extra layer of anonymity and prevent getting caught while connected to the Tor browser.

 There are no significant drawbacks to using Tor bridges.
-But for better results and protection, connecting to a VPN is suggested first.
+But connecting to a VPN is suggested first for better results and protection.

 4. Use Antivirus Software